sepydev/personal-tutorial/Create gitlab runner.md

-# how to config gitlab runner
+# How to config gitlab runner

 ## Create new file setup-runner.sh with this content